Quezon, Nueva Vizcaya: History

-The municipality of Quezon was created on 18 June 1961 from Solano by virtue of Republic Act No. 3427.
+On June 18, 1961, the municipality of Quezon was created from Solano by virtue of Republic Act No. 3427.

 Based on the order assigned to the Commission on Elections, referred to as Case No. 405, dated 7 March 1963, the people of Quezon participated in the 12 November 1963 plebiscite and elected its Municipal District Mayor and Municipal District Members.

-Five years later, Quezon became a full-fledged municipality of Nueva Vizcaya.
+Five years later, in 1968, Quezon became a full-fledged municipality of Nueva Vizcaya.
 The original barangays that composed the municipality at that time of its creation were Baresbes, Caliat, Buliwao, Darubba, Maddiangat, and Nalubbanan.

-On 12 November 1967, Barangays Maasin, Calaocan, Bonifacio, Aurora and Runruno were created.
-The last barangay created was Brgy.
-Dagupan in 1979.
+On November 12, 1967, the following barangays Maasin, Calaocan, Bonifacio, Aurora and Runruno were founded.
+In 1979, barangay Dagupan was founded.

 Geography

+Quezon is situated 15.34 km from the provincial capital Bayombong, and 307.74 km from Manila.

 Barangays

 Quezon is politically subdivided into 12 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.